 Jimmy Rushing (Oklahoma City (OK) 1901 – New York (NY) 1972) –

 Cover of the song introduced the previous year by Bing Crosby in the movie of the same

 name.
 Billie Holiday, Louis Armstrong, Frances Langford and Louis

 Prima recorded it at the same moment.

 12 – The Andrews Sisters (Formed in Minneapolis (MN) 1925) – Why talk about love 2:56

 Their very first recording made in New York for Decca.
 Sales are poor and it is finally

 the B side of their single which will launch the three sisters' career.

-from 1936 for Vitaphone the songs which confirm her qualities and place her at the level of singers like Mildred Bailey or Ella Fitzgerald.
+from 1936 for Vitaphone the songs that confirm her qualities and place her at the same level of singers like Mildred Bailey or Ella Fitzgerald.

 Artie Shaw (Arthur Arshawsky – New Haven (CT) 1910 – Neury Park (CA) 2004)